Hans von Luck: Operation Goodwood

 Luck spent the rest of the day using the resources he had to check the gaps in the line.
 In the afternoon, the first elements of the 1st SS Division Leibstandarte SS Adolf Hitler had moved up in support and the situation was somewhat stabilized.
-The following day, Luck's Kampfgruppe, supported by the armour of 1st SS, held the British in check, and launched counterattacks on the British flanks.
+The following day, Luck's Kampfgruppe, supported by the armour of the 1st SS, held the British in check, and launched counterattacks on the British flanks.
 The British attack ended on 20 July.
 In the evening, the 12th SS Panzer Division Hitlerjugend relieved Luck's men.
 For his service during Operation Goodwood, Luck was awarded the Knight's Cross of the Iron Cross, and on 8 August, he was promoted to the rank of lieutenant colonel.